xyzz/gamecard-microsd/README.md

 * Reduced gamecard pads total width by 0.2mm.
 * Removed testpads.
+* Removed unused INS pad on the microSD socket side.
 * Changed routing to reduce amount of VIAs and the chance of electrons falling out of the board.

 This design is not tested yet.